science-machine/biomlbench/biomlbench/tasks/proteingym-dms/LGK_LIPST_Klesmith_2015/description.md

 This dataset is part of the ProteinGym DMS benchmark, which contains deep mutational scanning datasets that measure protein fitness (in different contexts) for sequence variants of a wide range of proteins.
-This dataset contains only single-substitution variants for the protein LGK (levoglucosan kinase) from the organism Lipomyces starkeyi.
+This dataset contains single-substitution variants for the protein LGK (levoglucosan kinase) from the organism Lipomyces starkeyi.
 This protein has Uniprot ID: LGK_LIPST.

 The DMS selection assay was described as follows: